-The ERC actions are open to researchers of any nationality, who intend to conduct their research activity in any EU Member State or Associated Country36.
+The ERC actions are open to researchers of any nationality, who intend to conduct their research activity in any EU Member State or Associated Country28.
 Principal Investigators may be of any age and nationality, and may reside in any country in the world at the time of the application.

-Starting, Consolidator, Advanced, and Synergy Grant proposals are submitted by Principal Investigator(s) the taking scientific responsibility for the project, on behalf of the host institution.
-There are specific eligibility criteria for a Principal Investigator applying to the Starting or Consolidator Grants based on the date of the successful defence of their first PhD (or equivalent doctoral degree37) as set out in the table below.
-This "streaming" allows applicants to be compared with researchers at a similar career stage.
+Starting, Consolidator, Advanced, and Synergy Grant proposals are submitted by the Principal Investigator(s) taking scientific responsibility for the project, on behalf of the host institution.
+There are specific eligibility criteria for a Principal Investigator applying to the Starting or Consolidator Grants based on the date of the successful defence of their first PhD degree29 (or equivalent doctoral degree30) as set out in the table below.
+This 'streaming' allows applicants to be compared with researchers at a similar career stage.

-Groups of Principal Investigators applying for the ERC Synergy Grant must fulfil the conditions specified under "Profile of the ERC Synergy Grant Group".
+Groups of Principal Investigators applying for the ERC Synergy Grant must fulfil the conditions listed under the section "Objectives, maximum amount, and duration" (see corresponding table).
+One of the Principal Investigators must be designated as the Corresponding Principal Investigator.